Scottish Agricultural Census - News, guidance and sample forms

 Section Guidance

-Section 1: Area of location and Section 2: Seasonal rents (page 1)
+Section 1: Area of location, and Section 2: Seasonal rents

 If any of the pre-printed information is incorrect, please enter the correct information and contact your local area office.

-If you have completed a SAF form this year you do not need to fill in this section of the form.
-Please skip to section 4.
+If you have completed a SAF form in 2026 you do not need to fill in this section of the form.
+Please skip to Section 4.

 Crop areas, for example, under Agri Environment schemes should be included in the relevant category where possible, otherwise enter under ‘other crops’.